Capstone-Projects-2023-Fall/project-code-review-chatbot/documentation/docs/requirements/use-case-descriptions.md

 5. The user reads the suggestions and makes adjustments
 7. The user is relieved that the bot caught mistakes before co-workers could see.

+### **Case 3:**
+Sarah a computer science student who loves to code but has difficulties writing efficient and organized code.
+1. Sarah downloads and installs the ChatGPT Code Review Extension from the Visual Studio Code marketplace.
+The installation is quick and seamless.
+2. With her assignment code open in Visual Studio Code, Sarah activates the ChatGPT extension by clicking the chat icon in the sidebar.
+She submits her code for review, specifying the programming language she's using and attaching a brief description of the assignment's requirements.
+3. ChatGPT quickly analyzes her code and provides feedback within seconds.
+It highlights potential issues, such as inefficient algorithms, naming conventions, and code readability problems.
+4. Sarah engages in an interactive discussion with ChatGPT.
+She asks specific questions about the highlighted issues to gain a deeper understanding of the recommendations.
+ChatGPT responds with clear explanations, examples, and links to relevant documentation.
+5. Using the guidance from ChatGPT, Sarah makes iterative improvements to her code.
+She receives real-time feedback as she implements changes, ensuring she's on the right track.
+6. After several rounds of interaction and code improvements, Sarah is satisfied with her code's quality.
+She submits her assignment, confident that it meets the required standards.

 ## User Stories